 Day 3St Ives, Porthmeor, Carbis Bay, Marazion

 Transferring and taking the train into St Ives – known as one of Britain’s most beautiful train journeys! – we take the morning to explore the town, swim in the sheltered harbour or the Atlantic facing Porthmeor Beach.
 Look out for seals, regularly spotted perusing this coast line and happily floating alongside swimmers with their natural curiosity.
 Lunching in Carbis Bay, and swimming crystal clear water, you’ll be forgiven for thinking you are in the Caribbean!
-In the afternoon there is an optional transfer towards Marazion to swim in the bay, with stunning views over the causeway to St Michael’s Mount.
 We dine as a group for our last night’s dinner.

 After a relaxed breakfast we say our goodbyes, helping with all ongoing travel arrangements.